sampita/gallery/README.md

 # Notes From Sam 👩🏻

 ## Technology Choices
 I will begin by saying that I was given instructions that, contrary to the original instructions above, I was allowed to use React or NextJS if I wished.
 Due to the time constraints, I thought "Aha!
 I will definitely use React!"
 React was made for creating web apps relatively quickly that can change data WITHOUT reloading the page, which is perfect for this single page application where a user would be looking at a gallery of photos.
 Writing in VanillaJS would be more laborious and time-consuming.
 React also has the ability to hold information for you in its state and easily pass that information as props to child components.
+It was designed to help you create easily reusable components which is great for developers and customers alike!

 I used *Create React App* for sake of speed for this challenge.
 It sets up your development environment for you and has client-side rendering.